-Respondents filled a cross-motion to dismiss this filing on both procedural and substantive grounds.
-Contrary to Respondents' assertion, this filing is not deficient because Petitioners have standing to challenge the Regulation and they sufficiently demonstrated that they suffered an injury-in-fact.
+The Respondents, moved to dismiss Petitioner's petition in its entirety, on both procedural and substantive grounds.
+However, procedurally, the petition is not deficient because Petitioner has standing to challenge the Regulation and he sufficiently demonstrated that he suffered an injury-in-fact.

-Furthermore, the Department acted beyond the scope of its authority because the Department is only authorized to regulate "financial products and services."
-Because Bitcoin and other "virtual currencies" lack the characteristic of a financial product or service, the Department is not authorized to regulate them in the absence of an explicit legislative authorization.
+Substantively, the Department acted beyond the scope of its authority because the Department is only authorized to regulate "financial products and services", but Bitcoin lacks the characteristic of a financial product or service, and, in the absence of an explicit legislative authorization, the Department is not authorized to regulate it.
 The Department is not entitled to administrative deference because the Regulation governs activities that exceed the scope of the Department's authority.
 The Regulation is preempted by federal law and the Department does not have the authority to imply additional terms.
-The Regulation is arbitrary and capricious because: (1) the scope of the Regulation is irrationally broad, (2) the Regulation's recordkeeping requirements are without sound basis in reason, (3) the Regulation irrationally treats "virtual currency" transmitters differently than fiat currency transmitters, and (4) there is no rational basis underlying a one-size-fits all Regulation that unreasonably prevents startups and small businesses from participating in "virtual currency business activity," and imposes capital requirements on all licensees.
-Further, the Regulation's disclosure requirements violate Chino's First Amendment rights.
+The Regulation is arbitrary and capricious because: (1) the scope of the Regulation is irrationally broad, (2) the Regulation's recordkeeping requirements are without sound basis in reason, (3) the Regulation irrationally treats virtual currency transmitters differently than fiat currency transmitters, and (4) there is no rational basis underlying a one-size-fits all Regulation that unreasonably prevents startups and small businesses from participating in Virtual Currency Business Activity, and imposes capital requirements on all licensees.